2024 National League Championship Series: Background

 The New York Mets qualified for the postseason as the sixth seed wild card entrant.
 They clinched a playoff berth for the second time in the past three seasons on September 30 following a victory against the Atlanta Braves in the first game of a doubleheader.
 In the Wild Card Series, they defeated the National League Central champion and third-seed Milwaukee Brewers in three games, highlighted by Pete Alonso's go-ahead three-run home run in the ninth inning in the winner-take-all Game 3.
 In the Division Series, they defeated the National League East champion and second-seed Philadelphia Phillies in four games, highlighted by Francisco Lindor's go-ahead grand slam in Game 4 in the sixth inning.
 The Mets advanced to the National League Championship Series for the first time since 2015, when they most recently won the pennant.
 The Mets are 64–37 since Grimace, a character from McDonaldland, threw out the first pitch on June 12, with the media, fans, and even the team using this moment as a rallying cry.
 This was the Mets' ninth appearance in the NLCS.

-This was the third straight year that the sixth-seeded team advanced to the NLCS, with the 2022 Phillies and the 2023 Diamondbacks both accomplishing this feat and also the third straight year a sub 90–win team has made the NLCS.
+This was the third straight year that the sixth-seeded team advanced to the NLCS, with the 2022 Phillies and the 2023 Diamondbacks both accomplishing this feat and also the third straight year a sub 90–win team made the NLCS.
 Additionally, with the New York Yankees clinching an ALCS berth the night after the Mets, this is the furthest that both New York teams have gone in the postseason since 2000, when the Yankees beat the Mets in the World Series in five games.